Positive Dog Training Supplies & Solutions!

 Copyright Info

 Want the best chew for your power chewer or picky chewer?
-Spending some time daily is a great way for a dog to get a little exercise, enjoyment and improve their dental health.
+Spending some chewing time daily is a great way for your dog to get a little exercise, enjoyment and improve their dental health.
 I've written up some tips to help you choose the best chew for your dog or puppy.
 My tips here are geared towards the hard-to-buy for dogs.
 The "regular" dog can choose just about any of our toys and enjoy them safely.
 Please comment and let us know what has worked best for your dog!

 Dog Chew Type